Improve Your Sales Process: Do's and Don'ts

 Remember, your sales team represents your company and its values.
 If you don't clearly lay out how to move prospects through the sales process, you'll do more than lose sales; you'll get a reputation for being pushy or annoying.

 5. Measure the Results of Your Sales Process (and Iterate)

-Getting the jump on potential issues will keep you at the front of the pack.
+Getting the jump on potential issues will keep you at the front of the pack, contributing to sales performance management.
 But you'll never know if your sales process works unless you track your sales performance.